DenverCoder1/github-readme-streak-stats/docs/faq.md

 # FAQ

+## How do I create a Readme for my profile?

+A profile readme appears on your profile page when you create a repository with the same name as your username and add a `README.md` file to it.
+For example, the repository for the user [`DenverCoder1`](https://github.com/DenverCoder1) is located at [`DenverCoder1/DenverCoder1`](https://github.com/DenverCoder1/DenverCoder1).

 ## How do I include GitHub Readme Streak Stats in my Readme?

 Markdown files on GitHub support embedded images using Markdown or HTML.
 You can customize your Streak Stats image on the [demo site](https://streak-stats.demolab.com/demo/) and use the image source in either of the following ways: